hadojae/redonion/README.rst

-**Please note: This buildscript is currently considered to be in BETA.
+**Please note: The 7.1 buildscript is currently considered to be in BETA.
 It is a work in progress.
 Please report any problems or issues you encounter.
 Thank you!**

 .. role:: math(raw)
    :format: html latex